CANADA FX DEBT-C$ rises as retail data boosts confidence

 Oil prices rose as renewed market confidence that the European debt crisis would be solved pressured the U.S. dollar lower against the euro and helped spark buying across a range of commodities.
 Copper reversed some of its losses from Thursday, rising more than 1 percent.
 [O/R] [MET/L]

-Strong earnings and positive news from General Electric (GE.N: Quote) and Google (GOOG.O: Quote) also boosted investor optimism.
+Strong earnings and positive news from General Electric (GE.N) and Google (GOOG.O) also boosted investor optimism.
 [ID:nLDE70K1GN] [ID:nSGE70K06G]

 "Generally when equity and commodity markets are in a better mood, so too is the Canadian dollar," Porter said.